-We will be re-opening to researchers in September.
+From Tuesday 1st February we will be re-opening to researchers.
 Due to the ongoing COVID-19 pandemic we have had to make some changes to how we provide access to our collections.

 To book an appointment please email firstname.lastname@example.org with your preferred day and time to visit, and with details of the items you would like to see.